Aporphine alkaloids: Chemistry

 The aporphine alkaloids are of particular interest because of their proximity to morphine and benzylisoquinoline alkaloids.
 For example, as the name suggests, morphine can be used to produce apomorphine.
 This can be done by adding an acid under the influence of heat.

 The proaporphin alkaloids and the aporphin alkaloids share a framework isomerism.

 The aporphine alkaloids usually have a stereocenter.

 The (R)-configured glaucine can be synthesized from (S)-glaucine.

+Pharmacology

+Aporphine alkaloids, including nuciferine, dicentrine, isolaureline, and crebanine, tend to be antagonists or very weak partial agonists of the serotonin 5-HT_{2A} and/or 5-HT_{2C} receptors.
+However, an exception with higher-efficacy serotonin 5-HT_{2A} receptor agonism is glaucine.

 Uses

 Apomorphine lowers blood pressure and is also a powerful emetic.
 It has been used to treat symptoms of Parkinson's disease because of its stimulating effect on dopamine receptors.